turgu1/maison/Readme.md

 }
 ```

-The use of `process_state` and `mqtt_msg_callback` is optional.
+The use of `process_state` and `set_msg_callback` is optional.

 In the following sections, we describe the specific aspects of this code example.

 ### Include File

 The `#include <Maison.h>` integrates the Maison header into the user application.
 This will import the Maison class declaration and a bunch of definitions that are documentated below.
-All required libraries needed by the framework are also imported by this call.
+All required libraries needed by the framework are also included by this call.

 ### Maison Declaration